SuraKarolina/SuraKarolina/README.md

 Hi there 👋

-🔭 I’m currently working on third project for QA!
+🔭 I’m currently recreating third project in my repo!

-🌱 I’m currently training with QA to become DevOps engineer.
+🌱 I’m currently working as a DevOps engineer.

 📫 How to reach me: https://www.linkedin.com/in/karolina-sura/